timjogorman/RicherEventDescription/guidelines.md

 ``continues'',\textquotedbl{}restart'', or ``terminated\textquotedbl{}.
 Every EVENT of type ``aspectual'' must later participate in an ALINK.

-\ex.
-The community *continues* to worry about the possibility of future strikes.
+- The community *continues* to worry about the possibility of future strikes.

-\ex.
-Although there had been a period of relative peace, the desecration of the temple *restarted* sectarian violence once again.
+- Although there had been a period of relative peace, the desecration of the temple *restarted* sectarian violence once again.

-\ex.
-The rash has not *reappeared* and we will monitor closely.
+- The rash has not *reappeared* and we will monitor closely.

-\ex.
-We're going to *hold* her heparin until after her surgery.
+- We're going to *hold* her heparin until after her surgery.

-\ex.
-The patient will *continue* treatment.
+- The patient will *continue* treatment.

-\ex.
-She is not interested in pursuing chemotherapy at this time but is interested in *continued* surveillance.
+- She is not interested in pursuing chemotherapy at this time but is interested in *continued* surveillance.

 These represent a relatively closed class, and you will find yourself